 A. Academic Participation for Faculty, Staff and Retirees.

-Spending Accounts pursuant to the plan established under IRS Code Section 125.
+Accounts pursuant to the plan established under IRS Code Section 125.

 The materials describing the program and its options are available

 through the Human Resources Office.
-The university
+The University retains the right

 to modify or terminate this program upon reasonable notice to the